CLNEulalia/Express-Intro/readme.md

 ## Framing
 > 5 minutes / 0:05

-Let's think about the JavaScript we've written so far:
+Let's think about the JavaScript we've written for project 1:

-* Where has the JavaScript code we've written been executed?
+- Where has the JavaScript code we've written been executed?
-* What are some common tasks we've used JavaScript for?
+- What are some common tasks we've used JavaScript for?
-* Which part of our applications (the front end or the back end) have used JavaScript?
+- Which part of our applications (the front end or the back end) have used JavaScript?

+What about the server we built from scratch?

+- Where was our code executed?
+- What tasks did our code perform?
+- Which part of our application was using JavaScript?

 This lesson introduces two new tools: Node and Express